survivejs/react-book/manuscript/08_building_kanban.md

 vendor.dc746a5db4ed650296e1.js
 ```

 If the file contents are different, the hash will change as well, thus invalidating the cache, or more accurately the browser will send a new request for the new file.
+This means if only `app` bundle gets updated, only that file needs to be requested again.

-An alternative way to achieve the same would be to generate static filenames and invalidate the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
+T> An alternative way to achieve the same would be to generate static filenames and invalidate the cache through a querystring (i.e., `app.js?d587bbd6e38337f5accd`).
 The part behind the question mark will invalidate the cache.
 This method is not recommended.
 According to [Steve Souders](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/), attaching the hash to the filename is a more performant way to go.

-It's just as easy to include the hash in the filename itself, and I find this convention to be cleaner.

 We can use the placeholder idea within our configuration like this: